OsirianOne71/MQ-Sensors/README.md

-# MQ135-AirQuality
+# MQ-Sensors
-Python code for RPI and MCP3008 to connect up to 8 sensor(s), data log, display, alert, configuration data.
+Python code for RPI and MCP3008 to connect up to 8 sensors, log data, display, alert, and script configuration data.

 **Introduction**
 The **MCP3008** is an 8-channel, 10-bit analog-to-digital converter (ADC) manufactured by MCP.
 It is designed to convert analog signals into digital data, enabling microcontrollers to process and interpret analog inputs.
 The MCP3008 communicates using the SPI (Serial Peripheral Interface) protocol, which ensures fast and reliable data transfer.
 This component is widely used in embedded systems for interfacing with sensors, potentiometers, and other analog devices.

+This installation has **NOT** been set up (to install as a normal Python program with an icon and the environments set up automatically).
+This has been designed for lab deployment and data collection.

    **Reference websites**